pallene-lang/pallene/doc/manual.md

 ## Pallene to Lua translator

-Pallene is a statically typed, ahead-of-time-compiled sister language to Lua, with a focus on performance.
-Programmers can use Pallene instead of C modules and LuaJIT to improve and gain a predictable run-time performance.
-Pallene achieves this by translating a statically typed compilation unit into a C source file, which is implicitly compiled in the background.
-However, there are situations where removal of type annotations are useful.
+There are situations where removal of type annotations are useful.
  * The main premise of Pallene is that it is compatible with Lua.
    This compatibility is defined as removing type annotations from a Pallene program results in transforming it into a Lua program.
    A Pallene to Lua translator will allow us to check whether this property is still valid.